NaruKoba/cse15l-lab-reports/lab_report3/labreport3.md

 ## part 2

 ### 1. Using the -name option
 The -name option allows you to search for files or directories that match a given pattern.
+#### Citation of resource for this option
+“Find Command in Linux with Practical Examples.”
+TecAdmin, 23 Mar.
+2023, https://tecadmin.net/linux-find-command-with-examples/.
 Example 1: Finding a file by name
 ```
 $ find ./technical -type f  -name "chapter*.txt"